Carleton-Team-Koala/Scramble/README.md

 #### Join Game

 Clicking "Join Game" will prompt you for a username and a game session ID.
 Input those, and you will also be presented with a screen saying "Start Game".
 Your username MUST be different than the other players.
 If it is not, the game will refuse to start and you will need to create a new game session.
+Player 1 (who created the game) will need to actually start the game.

 #### Playing The Game